-EBMUD's customers use an average of 9 million gallons per day (MGD) of recycled water.
+EBMUD has the capability to provide an average of 9 million gallons per day (MGD) of recycled water to our customers.
 Recycled water is a local, reliable, and sustainable supply that offsets the use of potable water and lessens the need for severe rationing during droughts.
 EBMUD's goal is to recycle 20 MGD by the year 2040.
 Recycled water is provided for industrial processes, landscape irrigation, commercial cooling and toilet flushing.
 EBMUD's current recycled water projects include East Bayshore, San Ramon Valley, North Richmond, Richmond Advanced Recycled Expansion (RARE), and San Leandro.